Last modified at 2022-04-20

 For web-based seminars, we can also process the questions asked by seminar participants for recording and post-processing purposes.

 For registered “Zoom” users, “online meeting” reports (meeting meta data, telephone data, questions and answers in web-based seminars, survey feature in web-based seminars) can be stored for up to one month at “Zoom”.

 An automated individual decision-making according to Art.
 22 GDPR is not used.

 Legal basis of data processing: In case of Vogel Communications Group employees processing personal data, §26 BDSG (Federal Data Protection Act) is the legal basis of data processing.
-If, in connection with the use of "Zoom", personal data is not required for the establishment, realisation, or termination of the employment relationship, but is nevertheless an integral part of the use of "Zoom", Art.
-6 para.
-1 lit. f) GDPR is the legal basis for data processing.
+If, in connection with the use of "Zoom", personal data is not required for the establishment, realisation, or termination of the employment relationship, but is nevertheless an integral part of the use of "Zoom", art.
+6 sec.
+1 lit. f GDPR constitutes the legal basis for data processing.
 We are focused on the effective conduct of "online meetings” in these cases.

-Additionally, the legal basis for data processing in connection with "online meetings" is Art.
-6 Para.
-1 lit. b) GDPR for meetings held within the framework of contractual relationships.
+Additionally, the legal basis for data processing in connection with "online meetings" is art.
+6 sec.
+1 lit. b GDPR for meetings held within the framework of contractual relationships.

-If no contractual relationship exists, the legal basis is Art.
-6 para.
-1 lit. f) GDPR.
+If no contractual relationship exists, the legal basis is art.
+6 sec.
+1 lit. f GDPR.
 Here too, we are focused on the effective conduct of "online meetings".